lucaskienast/Regression/README.md

 ```

 ## Linear Regression
 Linear regression, at it’s core, is a way of calculating the relationship between two variables.
 It assumes that there’s a direct correlation between the two variables, and that this relationship can be represented with a straight line.
-Linear regression creates a linear mathematical relationships between these two variables.
+Linear regression creates a linear mathematical relationship between these two variables.
 It enables calculation predicting the dependent variable if the dependent variable is known.

 Assumptions: